abdo1-py/N-E-py/README.md

-   We have ample of projects with MySQL and Python languages .
+   We have several of projects with MySQL and Python languages .

 Student Data
 This project was made by Python and MySQL languages .
 It stores the students data.